0xSiO/matisse-controller/README.md

 ### Console
 - Clear Log: clear the log window
+- Close All Plots: close any birefringent filter or thin etalon scan plot windows that may be open
 - Configuration: open a dialog that allows you to customize all configurable options
 - Reset: bring the Matisse back to a "good" default state, unlocked, not stabilzing, etc.
 - Restart: close and re-open the GUI, reinitialize everything.
 Good for when things go wrong.